Seung Hyo-bin

 Seung Hyo-bin (born 5 December 1983) is a South Korean actress and model.
 She is known for roles in dramas such as Heading to the Ground, Face Me and Smile, and My Shining Girl.
 She has also done roles in movies such as Good Morning President and Heartbeat.

 Early life and education

 She was born on December 5, 1983, in Seoul.
-She completed her studies from New York Film Academy, she studied acting.
+She completed her studies from New York Film Academy, where she studied acting.

 Career

 She made her debut as an actress in 1999.
-After her debut as an actress, she has appeared in several films and television dramas including, Heading to the Ground, My Shining Girl and Face Me and Smile.
+After her debut as an actress, she has appeared in several films and television dramas, including Heading to the Ground, My Shining Girl and Face Me and Smile.
 She also appeared in 2NE1's music video I Don`t Care.